 Cracks on carbon fiber frames can be difficult to spot.
 Try running a cloth along the frame tubes.
 Broken fibers catch on the cloth.
 This can indicate a weakened tube.
 If you suspect that an area is cracked or dented, gently tap the area with a coin.
 A dull sound means the area could be damaged.
 A crisp sound means the material is in good condition.

 If you’re unsure of the condition of your frame, take the bike to a professional for an inspection.
 If you find damage on your carbon fiber frame, you need to replace or repair the frame.
 It is not safe to ride a cracked carbon fiber frame because it can fail suddenly and without warning.

 Historically, carbon fiber frames haven’t been the most reliable.
 There are plenty of stories of carbon fiber frames cracking during a minor crash.
 Early carbon fiber would also degrade and weaken when exposed to UV light.

-Modern carbon fiber frames are much more durable than they were in the past.
+In recent years, carbon fiber frames have become much more durable than they were in the past.
 Modern materials and manufacturing techniques have made carbon fiber frames much more durable.
 For example, modified monocoque construction makes joint failures much less common because the whole frame is made in one piece.
 Modern resins do not degrade when exposed to sunlight.
 Modern carbon fiber is stronger.

 A Note About Accidental Damage